pinellolab/CRISPResso2/README.md

 4.  *CRISPRessoPooled\_RUNNING\_LOG.txt*:  execution log and messages
     for the external utilities called.

-    This running mode is particular useful to check if there are mapping artifacts or contaminations in the library.
+    This running mode is particularly useful to check for mapping artifacts or contamination in the library.
 In an optimal experiment, the list of the regions discovered should contain only the regions for which amplicons were designed.